-The fair value of the contingent consideration payable was based on an estimated weighted probability of certain revenue targets being met in the 2-year period following the acquisition date.
+The fair value of the contingent consideration payable was based on an estimated weighted probability of certain revenue targets being met in the period following the acquisition date to December 31, 2023.
 The additional consideration could range from nil to \$5,000,000.
+Based upon the revenue achievement during this period, the contingent consideration was determined to be \$nil as of December 31, 2023, resulting in \$2,332,702 of recovery of contingent liability consideration during the year ended December 31, 2023.